 Exhibit 15 or more species representing four or more orders.
 Collection must be accurately labeled.
 Exhibitors must also include the Entomology 1 project manual, Teaming With Insects 1, with at least one completed activity for each year enrolled.
 The project manual must be included.
-Rules for pinning and labeling insects are available from your local Extension office.
+Rules for pinning and labeling insects are available at the following site: